 Note: Salts attract water and can occasionally start the fizzing reaction prematurely, so they should be included in minimal to moderate amounts only.
 Grinding coarse salts to a fine powder will produce the best results and smoothest finish on your bath bombs.

 Oils are used to add moisture to the bath bomb recipe and to bind the mixture together.
 All oils have moisturizing properties that hydrate and soften skin, and different varieties of oil also lend various additional benefits.
-The most popular oils to use in bath bombs are sweet almond, avocado, coconut, grapeseed, and jojoba.
+The most popular oils to use in bath bombs are sweet almond oil, avocado oil, coconut oil, grapeseed oil, and jojoba oil.
 Caution: Bath bombs that contain oils may make your bathtub slippery!

 Butters add moisturizing properties to your bath bombs to make skin extra smooth and silky, and some butters may even help harden bath bombs as well.
 Commonly used butters include avocado, cocoa, coffee, mango, and shea.
 Caution: Bath bombs that contain butters may make your bathtub slippery!